anandu06dev/ng4StarterKit/README.md

 **» Mapper pattern**<br/>

-By implementing a rich domain model on the client side, we ensure that business behavior works.
+By leveraging rich domain models on the client side, we ensure that business behavior works.
 With higher functional ability in rich domain models, we may take the Mapper pattern into account.
 Mapping server data to the domain model and vice versa is unnecessary if the domain model and server storage schema match.

 Mapping JSON-encoded server data to the model is mandatory if: